czgdp1807/bayesiandl/README.md

 About Us
 --------

-We, Gagandeep Singh(B17CS021) and Kunal Jangid(B17CS030) are computer science students of IIT Jodhpur pursing their B.Tech Project under Dr. Deepak Mishra.
+We are computer science students of IIT Jodhpur pursing their B.Tech Project under Dr. Deepak Mishra.

 Technologies
 ------------